JuliaGeo/Geodesy.jl/README.md

 National datums include

-* `OSGB36` - Ordnance Survey of Great Britian of 1936.
+* `OSGB36` - Ordnance Survey of Great Britain of 1936.
 * `NAD27` - North American Datum of 1927.
 * `GDA94` - Geocentric Datum of Australia, 1994.